 Internet Safety for Kids: Getting Your Child on Board with Bark

 If you’ve tried talking about Bark with your kids and didn’t get very far, not to worry.
 We’ve got help!
-We totally get it — most kids probably aren’t thrilled to have a monitoring service put on their phone.
-But they might be surprised to learn that, at the end of the day, Bark actually gives them more privacy, not less.
+We totally get it — most kids probably aren't thrilled to have a monitoring service put on their phones.
+But they might be surprised to learn that, at the end of the day, Bark's child internet safety app actually gives them more privacy, not less.
 Also, because kids don’t always look at the big picture, you may have to explain some of the very real dangers that monitoring can help protect them from.
 Read on for tips to make internet safety for kids and the monitoring process a little easier for your family.

 Internet Safety for Kids: How to Talk About Bark With Your Children

 Explain that this is all uncharted territory

 Leading with love, tell your kids that your family’s decision to monitor their online activities wasn’t one that was taken lightly.
 Explain that literally no other generation of parents in human history has dealt with raising kids that have smartphones.
 So, there’s not exactly a guidebook!
 Many of the dangers facing kids are all brand-new, like cyberbullying and online predators.
 Right now, the best way to address the dangers from technology is actually with more technology — and that’s where Bark's child internet safety app comes in.